 The office of mcfarlane biggar architects + designers (omb) has been chosen as the architect for this project: an energetic, award-winning, full-service design firm in North Vancouver.
 The firm is committed to sustainable building practices, with a focus on the success of its clients.
 Known for design excellence, omb’s staff of 23 professionals is led by two principals and three senior associates.
 Intentionally multidisciplinary, omb embraces architecture, interior design, graphic design, wayfinding and branding, as well as master planning and urban design.
 See some of omb's work here.

 A diverse portfolio demonstrates how the firm’s strengths in problem solving, consensus building, and responsible design solutions come together in thoughtful, welcoming, and sustainable built work.
 Cross-pollination of ideas across projects – big and small – is how omb continues to be invigorated by new challenges.

 The UBC Properties Trust, which develops and manages real estate assets for the benefit of the University, will be overseeing the UBC Bookstore expansion.

 The new UBC Bookstore space outside will meld with the Public Realm space, comprising greenery and water features, a collection of outdoor spaces between buildings shared by the university community of students, faculty, staff, alumni and broader community.
 The Public Realm is important to the UBC community because it brings life to the university, instills pride and a strong sense of place, promotes social interaction and supports the physical and mental health of our students, faculty and staff.

-This location is closed as of 26th March, 2013, but continue to serve customers online and in our other three physical locations: Vancouver main store, the Okanagan and the Sauder School of Business.
+This location was closed as of 26th March, 2013, but we continue to serve customers online and in our other three physical locations: Vancouver main store, the Okanagan and the Sauder School of Business.
 FAQ here.
 We would like to thank all of our customers for their patronage.
 The Robson Reading Series will end at the end of March 2013.

 To our patrons of the UBC Library at Robson Square: